 |Office||Lamkin Activity Center 218|

-A native of Blue Springs, Mo., Meyer played four seasons for the Bearcats from 2002-06.
-He was the leading scorer and rebounder of the 2004-05 squad when he average 13.3 points and 5.4 rebounds.
-He remains Northwest's all-time leading three-point shooter with 215 made.
+A native of Blue Springs, Mo., Meyer his four seasons spanned from 2002-06 as he was the leading scorer and rebounder of the 2004-05 squad averaging 13.3 points and 5.4 rebounds.
+He remains Northwest's all-time leading three-point shooter with 215 made and holds the school record for three-pointers made in a game with eight.
 His 1,294 career points rank sixth in program history.

 Meyer won an MIAA conference tournament championship and made an appearance in the Elite Eight during the 2003-04 season when the team finished 29-5.
 A sophomore, Meyer led the team with 68 three-pointers and shot 42 percent from beyond the arc.
 He finished as the team's second-leading scorer with 11.5 points per game.

 He graduated from Northwest with his bachelor’s degree in corporate recreation in 2006 and then received his master’s in physical education in 2008.